Before you apply for an adjudication hearing

 - A screening officer will contact you to discuss your application.

-- If your ticket is cancelled, the process ends here.
+- If your notice is cancelled, the process ends here.

 - A screening officer will contact you to discuss your application.